Nextdoor/kingpin/docs/basicuse.rst

 JSON Commenting
 '''''''''''''''

-Because these JSON scripts can get quite large, Kingping leverages the ``demjson`` package to parse your script.
+Because these JSON scripts can get quite large, Kingpin leverages the ``demjson`` package to parse your script.
 This package is slightly more graceful when handling syntax issues (extra commas, for example), and allows for JavaScript style commenting inside of the script.